edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeLocalDateTime
 ------------------------------

-MultiRangeLocalDateTime is a type alias for multi range of RangeLocalDateTime values.
+MultiRangeLocalDateTime is a type alias for a slice of RangeLocalDateTime values.